DIGITbrain/digitbrain.github.io/docs/attributes/data_resource.md

-The metadata specification for a DIGITbrain Data Resource has these fields:
+The specification for Data Resource has these fields:

 `kind`{ #kind }